Self-guided Sightseeing Tour #15 in Dresden, Germany

 Show sight on map

 The teaching building at Blochmannstraße 2 is located in the Pirnaische Vorstadt in Dresden.
-The building in Blochmannstraße was built in 1911/1912 according to plans by the city building councillor Hans Erlwein as a new educational house for the extension of the Ehrlichsche Gestift.
-After its partial destruction in the air raids in the final phase of the Second World War, a reconstruction in the style of socialist classicism of "peculiar, sober beauty" took place in 1950/1951 with the inclusion of existing buildings in "the traditional Dresden building method".
-Sandstone rustica and vertical structuring by pilaster strips on the upper floors are hallmarks of the building.
+The building in Blochmannstraße was built in 1911/1912 according to plans by the city planning officer Hans Erlwein as a new educational building for the expansion of the Ehrlichsche Stift.
+After its partial destruction in the air raids in the final phase of the Second World War, reconstruction took place in 1950/1951 in the style of socialist classicism of "peculiar, sober beauty" using the existing building fabric in "based on the traditional Dresden building method".
+A sandstone rustica and a vertical structuring by pilaster strips on the upper floors are hallmarks of the building.

 Wikipedia: Lehrgebäude Blochmannstraße 2 (DE)